 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 International Journal of Engineering and Technology Innovation (IJETI) is an international, multidiscipline, peer-reviewed, open access, scholarly journal, published quarterly for researchers, developers, technical managers, and educators in the field of engineering and technology innovation.
-PETI will do it best to abide by the Code of Conduct of the Committee on Publication Ethics (COPE), and aims to adhere to its Best Practice Guidelines.
-The following statements describe ethical behavior of all parties involved in the act of publishing an article for PETI, i.e.: the author, the Editor, the peer reviewer and the publisher.
+IJETI will do its best to abide by the Code of Conduct of the Committee on Publication Ethics (COPE), and aims to adhere to its Best Practice Guidelines.
+The following statements describe the ethical behavior of all parties involved in the act of publishing an article for IJETI, i.e.: the author, the Editor, the peer reviewer, and the publisher.

 DUTIES OF EDITORS

 Decision on the Publication of Articles

 The Editor in Chief of PETI is responsible for deciding which of the articles submitted to the journal should be published.
 The Editor in Chief is guided by the policies of the journal's editorial board and subjected to legal requirements regarding copyright and plagiarism.
 The Editor in Chief may confer with other editors or reviewers in making this final decision.

 Manuscripts shall be evaluated solely on their intellectual merit without regard to the author's race, gender, sexual orientation, religious belief, ethnic origin, or citizenship.

 Unpublished materials disclosed in a submitted manuscript must not be used by anyone who has a view of the manuscript (while handling it) in his or her own research without the express written consent of the author.

 The Editor in Chief and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.